Coloby/quartz_notes/quartz_content/PublicNotes/Prestudy  - Priming.md

 - [[Inquiry learning]]

 - More tips on establishing importancy
+	- Base everything you'll learn to a project/objective -
 	- If you don't have a problem, don't search solutions
 		- learn solutions only to solve an immediate problem
 			- you have a problem that will filter what you actually need